habibaaziz/OPEN_DATA_NYC_2021/README.md

 Our project introduces practical machine learning via Python with the [scikit-learn](https://scikit-learn.org/stable/) library.
 Python is a minimalist, interpreted programming language that is well suited for data analysis.
 Scikit-learn implements many statistical learning algorithms with a consistent API.
 Our goal is to demystify ML via a simple introduction that won't get into the math but still discuss the algorithms beyond just fit() and predict().

-We are using the [https://data.cityofnewyork.us/City-Government/NYC-Clean-Heat-Dataset-Historical-/8isn-pgv3](Clean Heat) data set from New York's Open Data portal.
+We are using the [Clean Heat](https://data.cityofnewyork.us/City-Government/NYC-Clean-Heat-Dataset-Historical-/8isn-pgv3) data set from New York's Open Data portal.